Maybe Green Arrow got you hooked. Or Hawkeye.

 You can start by volunteering in a few events to start your career, increase your reach in the archery community, and gain exposure.

-Once people know what you are doing, you can officially introduce yourself as a professional archery videographer or photographer.
+Once people know what you’re doing, you can officially introduce yourself as a professional archery videographer or photographer.

 Hundreds of archery competitions and events are organized on a domestic, national, and international level, inviting thousands of archers and players to compete with each other for money or prize.